nexmo-community/aws-transcribe-voice-notes/README.md

 git push heroku master
 ```

-On your Heroku dashboard where your connector application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage Voice API application as where to submit the HTTP POST, e.g. `https://myappname.herokuapp.com/transcribe`.
+On your Heroku dashboard where your reference connection application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage Voice API application as where to submit the HTTP POST, e.g. `https://myappname.herokuapp.com/transcribe`.

 ### 1-click Heroku deployment

 Click the 'Deploy to Heroku' button at the top of this page, and follow the instructions to enter your Heroku application name and the 3 AWS parameter respective values retrieved from your AWS account.

-Once deployed, on the Heroku dashboard where your connector application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage Voice API application as where to submit the HTTP POST, e.g. `https://myappname.herokuapp.com/transcribe`.
+Once deployed, on the Heroku dashboard where your reference connection application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage Voice API application as where to submit the HTTP POST, e.g. `https://myappname.herokuapp.com/transcribe`.

 ### Quick test

-Quickly test your connector as follows:</br>
+Quickly test your reference connection as follows:</br>
 - Have a sample audio file ready with format PCM encoding, 16-bit sample size, 16 kHz sample frequency, e.g. _sampleaudio.wav_,</br>
-- Have your deployed connector server URL, e.g. https://myapp.herokuapp.com/transcribe</br>
+- Have your deployed reference connection server URL, e.g. https://myapp.herokuapp.com/transcribe</br>
 - Have the webhook call back URL to your client application, e.g. https://xxxx.ngrok.io/transcript</br>

 Test the transcription using this curl command:</br>